GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-7.md

 is "atomic" (meaning that the old version of something like a method is removed at the same time the new version is added), all usages of the old method must be converted to the new method in a single change to each consumer's codebase.
-If the usage is wide enough, and especially if usage spans packages by multiple owners and spans multiple levels of the dependency tree, the cost of transitioning may be too high to do at all.
+If the usage is widespread enough, and especially if usage spans packages by multiple owners and spans multiple levels of the dependency tree, the cost of transitioning may be too high to do at all.

 Consequently, libraries should instead make two-phase breaking changes to stable